Adani Power, UCO Bank, Adani Total Gas among 13 BSE 500 stocks that rallied over 100% in 2022

 Top Gainers

 However, select stocks in the broader markets have managed to double investor wealth during the year.
 With a rally of 200 per cent, Adani Power stood as the top gainer in the BSE 500 index.
 Shares of the company jumped to Rs 299.40 on December 30, 2022 from Rs 99.80 on December 31 last year.
-It was followed by Mazagon Dock Shipbuilders (up 184 per cent), Lloyds Metals & Energy (up 144 per cent), UCO Bank (up 142 per cent) and Bharat Dynamics (up 141 per cent).
+They were followed by Mazagon Dock Shipbuilders (up 184 per cent), Lloyds Metals & Energy (up 144 per cent), UCO Bank (up 142 per cent) and Bharat Dynamics (up 141 per cent).

-Varun Beverages, Bank of Baroda, RHI Magnesita India, Adani Enterprises, The Great Eastern Shipping Company, Adani Total Gas, Hindustan Aeronautics and Punjab & Sind Bank also rallied between 100 per cent and 130 per cent during the year gone by.
+Varun Beverages, Bank of Baroda, RHI Magnesita India, Adani Enterprises, The Great Eastern Shipping Company, Adani Total Gas, Hindustan Aeronautics and Punjab & Sind Bank also rallied between 100 per cent and 130 per cent, respectively, in 2022

 Going ahead, market watchers believe that the start of the capex supercycle will pick up pace in 2023.
 This will have a positive effect on several sectors.

 “Financial companies will be among the biggest gainers.
 In 2023, domestic consumption will be a major contributor to the Indian market.
 Given the size of the working population in India, increased income growth would lead to greater demand.
 Additionally, a variety of industries will be impacted by the costs associated with infrastructure improvements.
 This positive sentiment will cause stock values to increase,” said Marc Despallieres, Chief Strategy and Trading Officer, Vantage.

 Top Losers

-Coming to not-so-happy stocks of 2022, data showed that a dozen of stocks in the BSE 500 index eroded over 50 per cent of investors’ wealth in the past 12 months.
+Coming to not-so-happy stocks of 2022, data showed that a dozen of stocks in the BSE 500 index eroded over 50 per cent of investor wealth in the past 12 months.
 Shares of Brightcom Group tanked the most by 72 per cent.
-They were followed by Tanla Platform (down 62 per cent), Metropolis Healthcare (down 61 per cent), One97 Communications (down 60 per cent), Gland Pharma (down 59 per cent), Zensar Technologies (down 59 per cent) and Zomato (down 56 per cent).
+They were followed by Tanla Platforms (down 62 per cent), Metropolis Healthcare (down 61 per cent), One97 Communications (down 60 per cent), Gland Pharma (down 59 per cent), Zensar Technologies (down 59 per cent) and Zomato (down 56 per cent).
 FSN E-Commerce Ventures, PB Fintech, Quess Corp and Samvardhana Motherson International also lost somewhere between 50 per cent and 56 per cent.

 Market outlook 2023

-Analysts hold mixed on the market for the year 2023.
-Narendra Solanki, Head-Equity Research, Anand Rathi Shares & Stock Brokers believes that Dalal Street is expected to experience tepid returns next year due to increased odds of a global recession, geopolitical risk impacting inflation and central bank’s continuing hawkish stance to bring down inflation.
+Analysts hold mixed views on the market for 2023.
+Narendra Solanki, Head-Equity Research, Anand Rathi Shares & Stock Brokers believes that Dalal Street is expected to see tepid returns next year due to increased odds of a global recession, geopolitical risk impacting inflation and central bank’s continuing hawkish stance to bring down inflation.

-Meanwhile, there are hopes that markets will be eyeing support from earnings across sectors and key updates in the geopolitical world mainly the Russia-Ukraine war.
+Meanwhile, there are hopes that markets will be eyeing support from earnings across sectors and key updates in the geopolitical world, mainly the Russia-Ukraine war.

-On the other hand, ICICI Securities sees Sensex at the 71,600 level by December 2023, indicating an upside of the upside potential of around 17 per cent in the next 12 months.
+On the other hand, ICICI Securities sees Sensex at 71,600 level by December 2023, indicating an upside of around 17 per cent.
 For Nifty, the brokerage has a target of 21,500 level.

 “Nifty earnings are seen growing at around 15 per cent CAGR in FY22-25.
 This is primarily driven by improved asset quality and credit growth revival in index-heavy BFSI space, pick-up in capex activity and consequent execution in capital goods domain, margins & profit recovery in auto, FMCG, metals, pharma and oil & gas space,” ICICI Securities said in a report.